Buy 5 Top Stocks Poised to Beat Earnings Estimates This Week

 Our research shows that for stocks with the combination of a Zacks Rank #3 (Hold) or better and a positive Earnings ESP, the chance of an earnings beat is as high as 70%.
 These stocks are expected to soar after earnings release.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

-Bunge Ltd. BG operates as an agribusiness and food company worldwide.
-It operates in five segments: Agribusiness, Edible Oil Products, Milling Products, Sugar and Bioenergy, and Fertilizer.
-The company has an Earnings ESP of +18.18% for the fourth quarter.
+TPG Specialty Lending Inc. TSLX is a specialty finance company.
+It is focused on providing fully-underwritten capital solutions to middle market companies.
+The company has an Earnings ESP of +4.26% for fourth-quarter 2019.

-Bunge has an expected earnings growth rate of 30.7% for the current year.
-The Zacks Consensus Estimate for the current year has improved 1.7% over the last 30 days.
-The trailing four-quarter positive earnings surprise is 394.6%, on average.
-The Zacks Rank #1 company is set to release earnings results on Feb 12, before the opening bell.
+TPG Specialty Lending has an expected earnings growth rate of 2.9% for the current year.
+The Zacks Consensus Estimate for the current year has improved 1% over the last 30 days.
+The trailing four-quarter positive earnings surprise is 9.2%, on average.
+The Zacks Rank #2 company is set to release earnings results on Feb 19, after the closing bell.

-Applied Materials Inc. AMAT provides manufacturing equipment, services, and software to the semiconductor, display and related industries.
-It operates through three segments: Semiconductor Systems, Applied Global Services and Display and Adjacent Markets.
-The company has an Earnings ESP of +2.89% for the first quarter of fiscal 2020 (ended December).
+Nordson Corp.
+NDSN engineers, manufactures, and markets products and systems to dispense, apply, and control adhesives, coatings, polymers, sealants, biomaterials, and other fluids worldwide.
+The company has an Earnings ESP of +2.10% for first-quarter fiscal 2020 (ended January).

 Click to get this free report